paulotto/LaTeXTrans/README.md

 </p>
 </div>

 **LaTeXTrans is a structured LaTeX document translation system based on multi-agent collaboration.
 It directly translates LaTeX code and generates translated PDFs with high fidelity to the original layout.
-The primary application of LaTeXTrans is *arXiv paper translation*.
+The primary application of LaTeXTrans is <big>arXiv paper translation</big>.
 Unlike traditional document translation methods (e.g., PDF translation), which often break formulas and formatting, LaTeXTrans leverages LLM to translate preprocessed LaTeX sources and employs a workflow composed of six agents—Parser, Translator, Validator, Summarizer, Terminology Extractor, and Generator—to achieve the following goals:**

- - <u>**Preserve the integrity of formulas, layout, and cross-references**</u>
+ - <big>**Preserve the integrity of formulas, layout, and cross-references**</big>
- - <u>**Ensure consistency in terminology translation**</u>
+ - <big>**Ensure consistency in terminology translation**</big>
- - <u>**Support end-to-end conversion from original LaTeX source to translated PDF**</u>
+ - <big>**Support end-to-end conversion from original LaTeX source to translated PDF**</big>

 **With LaTeXTrans, researchers and students can obtain higher-quality paper translations without worrying about formatting confusion or missing content, thus reading and understanding arXiv papers more efficiently.**